Content warning, highlight the hidden text between the lines:

 The shuffling stopped.
 "What?"

 "Nothing.
 Sorry.
-Just-" Alicia felt the tension pulling on her hair give way and the tickle of loose fishing line against the back of her neck.
+Just-" Alicia felt the tension pulling on her hair give way and the tickle of loose fishing line on the back of her neck.
 "Thank you."

 The line snagged on her left shoulder fell loose as Robert forced a chuckle.
 "What are friends for?" he said, cutting Alicia's right arm free of the line.
 "Careful.
-Those hooks are still in there.
+Those hooks are still on you.
 I just got you free from the branches."

 Robert called behind her, confused, "What are you doing?"